NikolasEnt/decode-video-pytorch/README.md

-_mode_ (`seek` or `stream`): Reading mode: `seek` - find each frame individually, `stream` - decode all frames in the range of requested indeces and subsample.
+_mode_ (`seek` or `stream`): Reading mode: `seek` - find each frame individually, `stream` - decode all frames in the range of requested indices and subsample.
 When using `mode = 'stream'`, one needs to ensure that all frames in the range (min(frames_to_read), max(frames_to_read)) fit into VRAM.
 Defaults to `stream`.